jgribble2/Python_Data_Project/README.md

 1. Import and clean up data
    - I started by importing the necessary libraries and loading the dataset, followed by initial data cleaning tasks to ensure data quality

+1. What are the most demanded skills for the top three most popular data roles?
+   - To find the most demanded skills for the top three most popular data roles, I filtered the positions by which ones were most popular and got the top five skills for these top three roles.
+This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.
+   - View my notebook with detailed steps in